The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

-Based on the above motivation, we examine the stability of elliptic solutions of the defocusing cmKdV with respect to subharmonic perturbations.
-In section 2, the elliptic solutions of the defocusing cmKdV are obtained.
-Then we linearize the defocusing cmKdV about the stationary elliptic solutions and show the numerical results in section 3.
-In section 4, using the integrability method~\cite{swr,bd5,bd6,bd7,bd8,t1,jm}, the connection between the linear stability problem and Lax spectral problem is constructed.
-By such connection, we conclude the spectral stability and linear stability of the elliptic solutions to the defocusing cmKdV.
-In section 5, we introduce the NLS hierarchy and Hamiltonian structure of the flows in this hierarchy.
-In section 6, with the help of classical results of Grillakis, Shatah and Strauss~\cite{lf4}, we prove the orbital stability using a Lyapunov method~\cite{tt11,by121,tt22,lf1,lf2,lf3}. \\ \\ \\ \textbf{ 2.
+In Section 2, the elliptic solutions of the defocusing cmKdV equation are obtained.
+Then we linearize the defocusing cmKdV equation about the stationary elliptic solutions in Section 3.
+In Section 4, using the squared-eigenfunction connection, we conclude the spectral stability and linear stability of the elliptic solutions to the defocusing cmKdV equation.
+In Section 5, we introduce the NLS hierarchy and Hamiltonian structure of the flows in this hierarchy.
+In Section 6, We prove the orbital stability of elliptic solutions to the defocusing cmKdV equation.
+We present our conclusions in Section 7. \\ \\ \textbf{ 2.
 Periodic traveling-wave solutions}\\ We begin by constructing the stationary solutions to defocusing case of~(\ref{cmkdv}) in the form

 Then $\phi(y)$ satisfies

 Splitting $\phi$ into its amplitude and phase yields

 where $r$ is a real-valued and bounded function of $y$, and $\theta$ is a real number.
 Substituting~(\ref{ss}) into~(\ref{cmkdv1}) and separating real and imaginary parts, we have